Institute of Technology, Blanchardstown

-Institute of Technology, Blanchardstown (ITB) (Institiúid Teicneolaíochta Baile Bhlainséir) established in 1999, was a third-level institution, now amalgamated into Technological University Dublin.
+Institute of Technology, Blanchardstown (ITB) (Institiúid Teicneolaíochta Baile Bhlainséir) established in 1999, was a third-level institution outside Dublin.
+In 2019, it merged with the Dublin Institute of Technology (DIT) and the Institute of Technology Tallaght (ITT) to form the new Technological University Dublin (TU Dublin).

 It was the last-founded Institute of Technology in Ireland.
 The campus is located within the Business and Technology Park on Blanchardstown Road North, about 15 km from Dublin City and close to the N3 (Navan Road).
 This is situated in the townland of Buzzardstown, in the civil parish of Mulhuddart.

 ITB provided full-time and part-time higher education courses in a range of subjects, making awards at levels from higher certificate, to PhD.

 Historic statutes and governance

 Statutory basis

 The Regional Technical Colleges (Amendment) Act 1999 was enacted by the Oireachtas in July 1999, putting the Institute of Technology Blanchardstown on the same statutory footing as the twelve other Institutes of Technologies in Ireland already operating under the Regional Technical Colleges Acts 1992 and 1994.
-The institute also operated under the Qualifications (Education and Training) Act,1999 and the Institutes of Technology Act 2006.
+The institute also operated under the Qualifications (Education and Training) Act, 1999 and the Institutes of Technology Act 2006.